MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 If you want to disable protection, you can use: `@OAuthSecurity(enabled=false)`.

 #### JavaScript adapters
 If you want to disable protection, you can use `secured="false"`.
-This will also disable the default scope:

 ```xml
 <procedure name="deleteUser" secured="false">